ltdatphan/Happy-Groceries/README.md

 - Responsive and inuitive UI for users shopping from computers, tablets or smartphones.
 - Search feature that displays the products and related recepies
 - Display products by category
+- Cart system that keeps track of items
 - Account sign up and log in system
 - Purchase history for each account
 - Database system (mySQL) used to store product info, customer log in as well as purchase history